“Step into my house” with South Loop Poetry Club!

 Last week at South Loop Elementary School, we read Mary Carolyn Davies’ “Portrait of a House” to start our thinking about what kind of buildings we go into everyday.
 We talked about stanzas being paragraphs of a poem, and that the word stanza originally meant “room.”
 Using that as our inspiration, we wrote some fantastic poems about our schools, our homes, and the lives we live there.

-South Loop Poetry Club
+South Loop Poetry Club 4th Grade-6th Grade

-My House by Ruzzi M., 6th Grade
+My House Ruzzi M., 6th Grade

 My bedroom is great